Beverston Castle: History

 This early castle was fortified by a T-shaped ditch, part of which is still intact in the survival of a partial moat on the south side of the castle.
-In 1530, the castle was extensively remodeled Thomas, Lord Berkeley (1293–1361), who erected a small quadrangular stronghold, with a twin-towered gatehouse.
+In 1330 the castle was extensively remodeled by Thomas de Berkeley, 3rd Baron Berkeley (Thomas the Rich), who erected a small quadrangular stronghold, with a twin-towered gatehouse.
 A smaller square tower was added in the late 15th century.
-At an unspecified later date, the adjoining house was added, using parts of the original manor.
+At an unspecified later date, an adjoining house was added, using parts of the original structure.

 The woollen industry was central to the medieval economy of the Cotswolds, and in 1336, according to former R A Lister and Company employee A S Bullock, 5000 Cotswold sheep were shorn in the courtyard of Beverston Castle, which he thought might have been a record.
 The castle was remodelled in 1348–1349, the second phase of a renovation that began in the 1330s.

-Lady Frances (born Poyntz) and Sir John Berkeley were living here in 1555 when their daughter Joanne Berkeley was born.
-Joanne would grow up to be Joanna the abbess of the Convent of the Assumption of Our Blessed Lady in Brussels.
+In 1555 Beverston Castle was the residence of Sir John Berkeley and his wife Frances Poyntz, in which year was born their daughter Joanne Berkeley, Abbess of the Convent of the Assumption of Our Blessed Lady in Brussels.

 At the end of the 16th century, Sir Michael Hicks (son of Robert Hicks, a merchant of London and Bristol, and Julia Arthur) bought Beverston Castle and passed the Beverston holding to his son Sir William Hicks, 1st Baronet.
 The estate remained in the Hicks family through to at least the early 19th century.
 As a result of the English Civil War (mid-seventeenth century), much of Beverston Castle was destroyed.
 Roundhead forces attacked the castle twice during the War, but the greatest damage was from an order from Parliament to slight its defensive works.
 The two major attacks occurred in 1644 and in 1691.
 The western and southern ranges along with the gatehouse with one of its original D-shaped towers have survived.

 The property has had continuous occupation since a new residence building was built after the previous house was damaged in a major fire in 1691.

 In 1842, the Hicks family sold Beverston Castle to R.S.
 Holford of Westonbirt.
 The property was purchased by the Hon Arthur and Mrs Strutt in 1939.

 In 1959 the Hon Arthur and Mrs Strutt sold Beverstone Castle to Jane Rook and her husband Laurence, adding further land from Park Farm in 1992.
 In 2019, after Jane Rook's death, Beverstone Castle was placed on the market.